 There is strength required for this, so prepare accordingly, like this:

 If you’re good with any sort of upper body training, you should be perfectly fine on this obstacle.
+If not, start training for it by rope climbing, doing pull ups and similar upper body exercises.

 One thing I mentioned that I did in preparation for the Spartan Race was I practiced a lot of Jiu Jitsu which is a martial art.
 One thing we do to improve our hand strength and grip is that we lay down on the floor (on the stomach) and use only our hands to drag ourselves across the floor.